 The Year 7 team offer ‘clinics’ at Cams Hill in the Summer Term for parents/carers to talk through any concerns or issues they may have.

 Pupils are placed into mixed ability tutor groups using all the information given to us by primary school teachers; this will include information regarding issues which may exist (past and present) between pupils and need to be considered.
 We are not able to take into account ‘best friends’ and cannot guarantee that pupils will be placed in a group with their closest friends.
-Tutor groups C, A, M and S study French while H, I, L1 and L2 study Spanish.
+Tutor groups C 1-5 study French while H 1-5 study Spanish.
 Parents and carers are invited to express a preference for one of these languages and we try to accommodate this preference when determining tutor groups wherever possible.

 Year 6 Transition Days